 Jaisalmer or ‘Golden City’ is a fascinating place that intricates people.
 The town that lies close to the border with India’s longtime rival Pakistan is hot, humid, mysterious but still gets many visitors year-round.
-On top of the hill, rests a beautiful massive Fort offering stunning views over the city.
-Find out which are the 10 things to do in Jaisalmer!
+On top of the hill rests a beautiful massive Fort offering stunning views over the city.
+Read the entire article and find out which are the 10 things to do in Jaisalmer!

-First thing on everyone’s list coming to Jaisalmer is exploring the Fort.
+The first thing on everyone’s list coming to Jaisalmer is exploring the Fort.
 It’s free to enter and has no opening or closing times.
 Unlike many other forts in India, here lives an entire community.
-Explore the streets, observe the locals or buy some souvenirs like rugs or handicrafts.
+Explore the streets, observe the locals, or buy some souvenirs like rugs or handicrafts.
 You will see lots of small streets filled with locals and tourists.
 Go on the roof of the Fort and taste a delicious masala chai while overlooking the city.

 Jainism is one of the main world religions that originated in India.
 Jain temples are devoted to different Jain spiritual mentors and attended by devotees and gurus.
-The ultimate purpose of Jainism is the deliverance of the self from rebirth, attained through the elimination of collected karma.
+Jainism’s ultimate purpose is to deliver the self from rebirth, attained through the elimination of collected karma.
 There are seven Jain temples inside the Jaisalmer Fort, all of them correlated through vast corridors.
 You will recognize them by the yellow sandstone and the intricate engravings and spires.

-Gadi Sagar is an artificially created lake for water conservation, requested in the 14th century, by Raja Rawal Jaisal, the first ruler of Jaisalmer.
+Gadi Sagar is an artificial lake created for water conservation, requested in the 14th century by Raja Rawal Jaisal, the first ruler of Jaisalmer.
 A beautiful cenotaph rises from the middle of the lake while ghats and temple shrines surround it.
-Go in the morning as the glow of the sun is better for pictures and take a boat to see the views.
+If you want to go on a boat tour, you’ll have to wait in line, especially on a Sunday.
+But the waiting is all worth it.
+Go in the morning as the sun’s glow is better for pictures and take a boat to see the views.
 Or go in the evening and watch the sun going down.

-While some of the tourists choose to book accommodation inside the Fort, I highly recommend you to book one outside, near the Old City.
+While some tourists choose to book accommodation inside the Fort, I highly recommend booking one outside, near the Old City.
 So you will have great views over the Fort all day long but especially at night time.
 Almost every accommodation has a rooftop restaurant, so a dinner with a Fort view is a must while here.